rebekalv/arduino_camera/ttk8/README.md

    2.3.
 Continuous Wi‑Fi streaming -> mostly

-## Features & Configuration
+## Results and Features

+### Overview
+The system consists of an integrated distance and camera sensor on the Nicla Vision, which also executes the object detection algorithm.
+This is then sent over the connected wifi to a specified port and an available IP address.

 <img src="diagrams/innerAnalysis.png" width="500" alt="Nicla vision analysis">

 _Detection system architecture_

-- **Target Selection & Tracking**: Prioritizes blobs near image center, which is the ToF sensor line-of-sight.

-- **Visualization & Streaming**: Draw bounding box and distance on the frame; stream compressed grayscale JPEG over 2.4 GHz Wi‑Fi.
-Tradeoffs (grayscale, QVGA, JPEG quality) were chosen to balance detection accuracy and streaming responsiveness.

-## Results and Features
+### Algorithm
-An algorithm had to be chosen for detecting obstacles and sending the information.
-Blob detection was chosen because it is lightweight, fast and easy to tune for high‑contrast (dark) objects.
+An algorithm had to be chosen for detecting obstacles and sending the information to a user or server.
+Blob detection was chosen as the detection algorithm, because it is lightweight, fast and easy to tune for high‑contrast (dark) objects.
 It runs efficiently on the OpenMV / Nicla platform compared to heavier ML methods, which helps maintain real‑time FPS and reduces power use.
 Blob detection works by defining ´´Dark´´ as the average background brightness pluss an offset and grouping objects of the same luminissense together into blobs.
 To handle changing lighting, the background brightness is recalculated every frame, improving reliability without complex preprocessing.
 An issure occurred when there were several blobs or obstacles, because there was no real way of telling which was closest to the camera.
-A solution was to prioritize blobs near image center,where the ToF sensor line-of-sight is.
+A solution was to prioritize blobs near the image center, where the ToF sensor line-of-sight is.

-Having chosen blob detection motivated using grayscale, because it reduces data size and preserves luminance contrast, which is what the blob detector uses.
+Having chosen blob detection further motivated using grayscale, because it reduces the data size and preserves luminance contrast, which is what the blob detector uses.
 Processing grayscale frames is faster and requires less memory/CPU than color, improving real‑time performance on the Nicla Vision.
-QVGA resolution was chosen as a compromise between spatial detail and throughput: 320×240 gives enough image resolution for obstacle detection while keeping processing and network transmission load low to meet FPS targets.
+QVGA (320×240) resolution was chosen as a compromise between spatial detail and throughput, because it gives enough image resolution for obstacle detection while keeping processing and network transmission load low to meet FPS targets.

+### Communication

-Wi‑Fi streaming was chosen primarily for convenience, it seemed the easiest way to visualize and validate annotated frames in a browser during development and demonstrations.
-However it adds latency and can be unstable; for robot integration a simple serial transmission of obstacle data (distance + object size/position) is recommended.
+Wi‑Fi streaming was chosen as the communication medium primarily for convenience and out curiosity.
+The distance and a bounding box is drawn onto each wifi frame, marking the nearest object and its proximity.
+This seemed the easiest way to visualize and validate the obstacle detection in a browser during development and demonstrations.
+However it adds latency and can be unstable.
+The bandwitdth is litmited to 2.4 GHz, which limits the JPEG quality that can be transmitted.
+For later robot integration, a simple serial transmission of obstacle data (distance + object size/position) is recommended.

-Summary of observed results (concise):
-- Single dark object detection: works reliably in many conditions.
-- Bright object detection: not supported (gave too many false positives).
-- Multiple objects: unstable selection when several dark objects compete near center.
-- Distance: single center ToF is accurate when target is centered; off‑center targets will not have matching depth.
-- Streaming: intermittent lag; tradeoffs (grayscale, QVGA, JPEG quality) chosen to improve responsiveness.

 ### Object detection Performance